quicklybly/kinder/README.md

 Project is: in progress <br>
 To-do:

-* Migrate from Spring-data-jdbc to jpa
+* Migrate from Spring-data-jdbc to jpa (in progress)
 * Add comments/likes support
 * Integrate chat system